Stays7339/PeriDocs/README.md

 ---
 ## Notes:

+    --reload watches for file changes after saves.

-    main.py (a short FastAPI test script) has been deleted.
+    main.py (a short FastAPI test script) has been deleted. routes.py is the primary app now, replacing main.py .

     The background image file remains local and is not committed to GitHub.

-    data/journals.json will be ignored by Git and used for local journaling data.
+    data/journals.json should be ignored by Git and used for local journaling data.
     > The prototype is under active development.
 Visual and data assets (like the background image and font references) are intentionally undisclosed in this public repo.

+    Backend entrypoint: app.routes:app

+    Templates: app/templates/

+    Static files: app/static/

+    Local journal storage: data/journals.json

+    Virtual environment: venv/ (excluded from Git)

 ---